davislyu/FrontendSpreadSheetsProj/README.md

 # Vue Spreadsheet Application

 ### Hello there! 👋
-Welcome to our Vue Spreadsheet Application project.
+Welcome to the Vue Spreadsheet Application project.
 This is a sleek, user-friendly web app built using Vue.js, providing you with a dynamic spreadsheet experience.
 It's perfect for anyone who needs to manage and organize data in a tabular format, without the hassle of complex software.

 ### 🚀 Features